CollinShoop/vocab-lookup/README.md

 1. Download word set from Quizlet, or create one yourself.
 Export with tab separator and `\n\n` between words.
 2. Run either `MainInteractive` or `MainManual` with your file
-3. For `MainInteractive` a new file is created.
-The file is modified in-place for `MainManual`
+3. For `MainInteractive` the will be found in a new file. for `MainManual` the input file is modified in-place.

 For each word